guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

             await callback(message)  # We await the self.send here (see below)

     # We can just ask Event Loop to handle that by creating a task,
-    # It's not needed to await for its result
+    # We don't want to wait for the result
     asyncio.create_task(_handle_message())